 Query Strings

-Let's assume you've got this route: get 'posts/sample'
+Let's assume you've got this route:

-which dispatches the request to the posts/sample
+This route dispatches the request made to the posts/sample

-URL to the sample
+URL endpoint to the sample

 action method on the PostsController